mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 While some participants were diligent and deliberate in their use of documentation, peer propagation was the default mode of adding new GDPs for many of the younger participants able to work independently.

-Another examples include the use of moving enemies, changes to jump dynamics.
+Another examples of propagating patterns include placing hazards in tricky places like a lava pit, the use of moving enemies, changes to jump dynamics,

-While the example above shows a fully peer implementation with a request and direct support happening between peers, another common patterns of propagation was to notice and comment on a key dynamic in a game during playtesting, for example a health bar, and then to locate supporting resources to implement that pattern.
+While the example above shows a fully peer implementation with a request and direct support happening between peers, another common patterns of propagation was to notice and comment on a key dynamic in a game during playtesting, for example a health bar,and then to locate supporting resources to implement that pattern.

 ### GDP used to allow exploration of home funds of knowledge